eugeneceh/eugeneceh.github.io/README.md

 A coder by passion.

-I dabble in R, Python, Raspberry Pi, Memplug, Palm OS and OpenAI in the little spare time I have.
+I dabble in R, Python, Raspberry Pi, Memplug and Palm OS in the little spare time I have.